Our Journey, Our Mission

 Watch the video that explains the background and development of the restoration of the Old Library into the current Art & Innovation Center.

-THE AIC: FIVE YEARS OF CREATIVITY
+THE AIC: SIX YEARS OF CREATIVITY

 Please consider supporting the Weston Art & Innovation Center